DeanShaked/QuizGame/README.md

 # Quizzler
-Quiz game including a Progress indicator & End game score review.
+Quiz game including a Progress-indicator & End-game score review.

 # What I Learned
 * Interact with outer packages on Dart & Flutter.